Skip to main content

 # You can view releases at https://github.com/kguardian-dev/kguardian/releases

-# 2. Upgrade to latest or specific version (preserves your values.yaml)
+# 2. Upgrade to a specific pinned version (preserves your values.yaml)

 helm upgrade kguardian oci://ghcr.io/kguardian-dev/charts/kguardian \